ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-checkbox/readme.md

 - Do not preselect checkboxes (there should be no checked attribute by default on the checkbox)
 - All checkboxes in a group should have the same name value to associate them as a group of options

-## Technical Note: SSR and Dynamic Props
+## Technical Note: Dynamic Props and SSR (Server-Side Rendering)

 The Ontario Checkbox component supports Server-Side Rendering (SSR), but to ensure correct rendering and prevent hydration mismatches, keep the following in mind:

-- Always pass the `language` prop explicitly.
-Language events are only fired after hydration.
+- Language change events only fire in the browser after hydration.
+To ensure the correct language is rendered during SSR, it's recommended to pass the desired `language` explicitly as a prop (e.g., `<ontario-checkbox language="fr"></ontario-checkbox>`).
 - `aria-describedby` for the hint text is added after hydration.
 This is fine for client interactivity, but screen readers won’t pick it up until the client JS is loaded.

 <!-- Auto Generated Below -->